-The Liberal Studies major at Providence Christian College culminates in two capstone courses.
-These courses are designed to allow students to demonstrate their mastery of institution-wide learning outcomes as well as their achievement of competency in their chosen area of concentration in order to enhance the success of the transition from college to the world of work or to further academic endeavors.
-Prerequisite: 4th year standing (4 credits)
+The Liberal Studies major at Providence Christian College culminates in a two-course capstone experience.
+In these courses students demonstrate their mastery of institution-wide learning outcomes as well as their achievement of competency in their chosen area of concentration.
+A series of assignments show that each student has been grounded in Biblical Truth, been thoroughly educated in the liberal arts, and equipped to serve church and community.
+In the first course students focus on the Reformed worldview, concentration research, and Career preparedness.
+Prerequisite: 4th year standing (4 credits) [CORE]